qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/mini_fastled/README.md

 There are a couple of minor differences with the original:

 - the number of LEDs was changed to 256 to match the size LED matrix I was testing with
-- the data pin was changed to the appropriate value for RaspBerry PI 4
+- the data pin was changed to the appropriate value for Raspberry Pi 4
 - the hue is incremented more slowly in this example than the original for stretching the colors

 [rgb-set-demo](rgb-set-demo)